meaganfoster/bios611-projects-fall-2019-mlfoste1/Project1/src/data/Final_UMD_df.md

 Data exploration of the "UMD_Services_Provided_20190719.tsv" dataset provided by the Urban Ministry of Durham.
 More specifically, an analysis of the trends in services provided to clients per family size.

+Under the U.S. Census Bureau definition, family households consist of two or more individuals who are related by birth, marriage, or adoption, although they also may include other unrelated people.
+Nonfamily households consist of people who live alone or who share their residence with unrelated individuals.

 See ReadMe.md for more information on data sources and project structure.

 #Project Plan